Sanders blasts Russia for reportedly trying to boost his presidential campaign

 On Twitter, the president accused Democrats in Congress of launching a misinformation campaign that says Russia prefers him to any of what he called the “Do Nothing Democrat candidates.”
 Trump called it a “hoax.”

-Facebook said it has not seen any evidence of Russian assistance to Sanders’ campaign.
+Facebook declined to comment on whether it has seen any evidence of Russian assistance to Sanders’ campaign.
 In October, the company took down Russian-backed accounts that pretended to be from political battleground states.

 Some of those accounts used Instagram to praise Sanders.
 Another used the #BlackLivesMatter hashtag and faulted Joe Biden on race issues.